breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 + **Call `git commit` to create the commit object.**  The new commit object will have the current HEAD as its parent (after the commit is completed, HEAD will point to the new commit object).

-Say you create three commits this way…your repository will look like this:
+Say you create three commits this way your repository will look like this:

 ![how to use git](../../assets/images/251dd226-0590-4e79-bde1-9973159a2c7a.png)